FGieb/WeatherBot/README.md

 Paris: ☀️ Avg 27.1°C (0°C range), 0% rain
 High 31°C / Low 22°C

-🤖 GPT: Forecasts line up well, with minor variations.
-Should be smooth sailing for your Monday. ☀️
+🤖 GPT: Forecasts align well — looks like a warm, dry day.
+Perfect for a stroll by the Seine.

+📊 Chart attached.
 ```

 Graph: